Souldevhub/PlayTimeTracker/README.md

 1. Download the latest release
 2. Drop the `.jar` file into your `/plugins` folder
 3. Restart the server
-4. Configure `rewards.yml` to define milestones and actions
+4. Configure `config.yml` to define rewards / requirements.
 5. (Optional) Install [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) for placeholders

 ---